Learning Together ♦ Growing Together

 We strive for sustained mastery in all subjects, this is achieved by repetitively teaching and revisiting core skills, enabling children to be confident and competent in applying their knowledge and understanding across the curriculum.

 Our carefully planned lessons capture children’s attention and imagination and create a sense of awe and wonder.
 We listen to children’s ideas, assess what they already know about a topic/subject and question what they would like to learn.

 In the Early Years Foundation Stage, topics and learning opportunities are selected according to the children’s own interests.
-They build on children’s prior learning, skills and knowledge.
+They build on the children’s prior learning, skills and knowledge.
 Topics are planned to ensure appropriate depth and challenge.
 Topics begin with provocations that create awe and wonder in order to capture children’s attention and imagination.
 Communication and language, physical development and personal, social and emotional development is at the heart of all learning.

 In Key Stage 1 sufficient time is allocated to each subject to allow for in-depth learning and challenge.
-Short term plans are produced weekly with intended learning objectives for each lesson, differentiation, engaging activities, key vocabulary and assessment opportunities.
+Short-term plans are produced weekly with intended learning objectives for each lesson, differentiation, engaging activities, key vocabulary and assessment opportunities.

-We provide numerous practical hands on experiences, trips out of school, workshops and drama productions, sometimes led by outside professionals.
+We provide numerous practical hands-on experiences, trips out of school, workshops and drama productions, sometimes led by outside professionals.
 We have an exciting and comprehensive extra-curricular time-table that extends our curriculum provision.

 Please see the links below to find out more information about each curriculum area.